 The School will pay non-exempt employees for attendance at mandatory training taking place outside of regular business hours.
+Employees of Method Schools are required to attend quarterly in person meetings as well as some events that take place throughout the school year.
 All mandatory training, lectures and meetings will be identified as such.
-The School will not pay non-exempt employees for attendance at voluntary trainings.
+The School will not pay nonexempt employees for attendance at voluntary trainings.
 All non-exempt employees must accurately reflect attendance at all mandatory training, lectures and meetings outside of regular working hours on their time records.